United States Secretary of the Navy

 The secretary of the Navy (SECNAV) is a statutory officer and the head (chief executive officer) of the Department of the Navy, a military department within the United States Department of Defense.
-On March 25, 2025, John Phelan was confirmed as Secretary of the Navy.
+On April 22, 2026, Hung Cao became acting Secretary of the Navy following the removal of John Phelan.

 By law, the secretary of the Navy must be a civilian at least seven years removed from active military service.
 The secretary is appointed by the president and requires confirmation by the Senate.

 History

 The position of Secretary of the Navy was created in 1798.
 It was a member of the president's Cabinet until 1949, when the secretary of the Navy (and the secretaries of the Army and Air Force) were by amendments to the National Security Act of 1947 made subordinate to the secretary of defense.

 From 2001 to 2019, proposals to rename the Department of the Navy to the Department of the Navy and Marine Corps, which would have also renamed the secretary of the Navy to the secretary of the Navy and Marine Corps, were introduced with wide support in the United States Congress, but failed due to the opposition of Senator and retired U.S. Navy officer John McCain.